 Table of Contents

-Dotnet CLI download
+Dotnet CLI

-Using Dotnet CLI
+Using dotnet CLI

 dotnet [verb] [arguments]

 The “verb” is the command that you want to execute.
-The command performs an action
+The command performs an action.

 Commonly used Commands